simeononsecurity/simeononsecurity.ch/content/other/onocoy-gps-gnss-reciever-basestation-on-a-budget/index.en.md

 ## Recommended GPS Receivers for DIY Onocoy Deployments
-You should ideally chose a receiver in your budget that is capable of using an external antenna.
-One that is capable of getting an unobstructed 360 degree view of the sky.
-But additionally at a bare minimum it must support [**RTCM (Radio Technical Commission for Maritime Services)**](https://en.wikipedia.org/wiki/RTCM_SC-104).
+There are many recievers on the market but at a bare minimum it must support [**RTCM (Radio Technical Commission for Maritime Services)**](https://en.wikipedia.org/wiki/RTCM_SC-104) and ideally have the ability to be hooked up to an antenna outside of the install location with 360 degree unobstructed view of the sky.

 - [NEO-M8P RTK GPS GNSS receiver board with SMA and mini USB for UAV, Robots](https://gnss.store/neo-m8p-gnss-modules/90-elt0078.html) - $150
   - Single-Band (L1 only), 72 Channels, supports USB; I2C; and UART, Accurate within 6 feet, 10hz pull rate.
 Rewards will be limited, 8-10% only.